Lotus: National flower of India – Beautiful and perfect aquatic plant

 |Scientific name||Nelumbo Nucifera|

 Overview of Lotus

 They are aquatic plants belonging to the family of Nelumbonaceae.
 The roots are planted in the soil submerged in water and the leaves grow above the water.
-The flowers are mostly pink in color and are present at the center of the plant.
+The flowers are mostly pink in colour and are present at the centre of the plant.
 They are present on the tip of a thick stem that grows a few centimetres above the leaves.

 The stem of the plant is rich in potassium and vitamin C. They are grown as ornamental plants. cultivated for their medicinal properties and cultural significance and also grown as a vegetable.
 It is the national flower of India

 - The lotus shoot and root are consumed.